 Krishi Vigyan Kendra (Farm Science Centre) in India is a unique system of technology transfer.
-Started its service on 21st March 1974 at Puducherry, the first KVK in India ... |
+Started its service on 21st March 1974 at Puducherry, the first KVK in India, grown to 731 KVKs in 2023.
+As the frontline extension system, KVKs have their footprint in every successful technology developed by institutions and adopted by farmers.... |

 Indian Council of Agricultural Research (ICAR), Government of India mandated the establishment of Krishi Vigyan Kendras as grassroots level Farm Science Centres to provide various types of farm support activities like technology dissemination to farmers, training, awareness to achieve the set of objectives.
 KVK have made dent and has become part of decentralized planning and implementation instrument to achieve desired level of growth in agriculture and allied sector in the district.

 KVK play a vital role in conducting on farm testing to demonstrate location specific agricultural technologies.
-KVK conducts demonstrations to prove the potential of various crops at farmers’ fields.
+KVK conducts demonstrations to prove the potential of various crops at farmersā fields.
 Also conduct need based training programmes for the benefit of farmers and farm women, rural youths.
 KVK creates awareness about improved agricultural technologies through extension programmes.
 Critical and quality inputs like seeds, planting materials, organic products, bio fertilizers and livestock are produced by the KVK and made available to the farmers.

 Technology assessment, refinement and demonstration of technology/products through the following activities of KVK.